lextm/jekyll-theme-chirpy/_posts/2018-9-19-wildcard-host-name-support-in-old-iis-releases.md

 ---
 layout: post
 title: Wildcard Host Name Support in Old IIS Releases
+description: A post about how to support wildcard host names in old IIS releases with ARR.
 tags: Visual-Studio .NET IIS
 permalink: /wildcard-host-name-support-in-old-iis-releases-8e4448040b5a
 excerpt_separator: <!--more-->